inkwill8/rock-paper-scissors/README.md

 ```
 ~~thrown automatically.~~

-- Not sure if the updateScore() function is actually incrementing the scores since every time I log the values of humanScore and computerScore after a round, they're both still 0.
+- ~~Not sure if the updateScore() function is actually incrementing the scores since every time I log the values of humanScore and computerScore after a round, they're both still 0.~~

+- Now need to fix a bug where the human score counter is always incremented by 1 when a round is completed.